 You’ll start a the Ioway Indian farm and then walk to the 1850’s farm.
 The path continues down a steep dirt trail through the timber to the 1900 farm.
 If you have any children with accessibility issues, chat with the staff.
 They will be happy to help you see and do all the fun activities.

-We just LOVED LHF!
+We just love LHF!
 It’s a very big place and you can easily spend all day!

 If you live in the area, I would recommend a membership and to come often.
 Sometimes we would just visit the town, or the farms.
 It’s hard to get everything done in one trip!
 Focus on the farm tours if you are limited on time.

-I now LOVE the LHF as an adult, but with a new perspective.
+I now appreciate the LHF as an adult, but with a new perspective.
 As a kid, the place was larger than life, another world…almost like a dream…

 What did the LHF feel like to you when you were a kid?